Dental Implants — Hoover, AL

 Restore The Root, Not Only the Crown

 While dentures and dental bridges help prevent shifting teeth by filling the space left behind after tooth loss, they won’t necessarily address the underlying restorative problems that can still develop.
 For example, only dental implants can stimulate bone tissue, which keeps your biting force strong.
 When you visit Dr. Moulton for care, he’ll make sure that your implant’s restoration is crafted to your exact specifications.
-Whether you need to replace one tooth or all the teeth in your smile, his office is prepared to answer your call.
-Contact us to day to learn if dental implants are right for you!
+Whether you need to replace one tooth or all the teeth in your smile, his dental office is prepared to answer your call.
+Contact us today to learn if dental implants in Hoover are right for you!

-Why Choose Moulton Dentistry for Dental Implants?
+Why Choose Moulton Dentistry of Hoover for Dental Implants?

-- Natural-Looking Implant-Retained Restorations Available
+- Natural-Looking Dental Implant Restorations Available

-- Personalized Treatments to Your Exact Needs
+- Personalized Dental Treatments to Your Exact Needs

 Benefits of Dental Implants

 Once a dental implant is placed, it begins a process known as osseointegration.
-This is the process of which dental materials, in this case titanium, fuse together with existing bone tissue in order to create a long-lasting bond.
+This is the process of which dental materials, in this case, titanium, fuse together with existing bone tissue in order to create a long-lasting bond.
 It is this exact process that gives dental implants the longevity they are known for, which is why having sufficient bone volume matters.
 The result is not just a replacement tooth, but restorative benefits you won’t find anywhere else.

 Jawbone stimulation keeps your biting force strong and prevents tissue from resorbing back into the body.
 It also allows blood flow to continue, which helps keep your face looking youthful and prevents hollowing out of the cheeks.
 Since dental implants are capable of holding restorations on their own, you don’t have to remove existing tooth enamel just to replace teeth, which is always the case for dental bridges.